 The rear employee parking lot at City Hall had reached the end of the material’s life cycle.
 The new parking lot was designed to reduce overall maintenance and reduce storm water runoff to the combined storm/sanitary sewer system.

 The new parking lot utilizes permeable asphalt.
 Due to frequent and heavy use of this lot, permeable pavement is used in the parking spaces with heavy-duty pavement in the drive aisles.

 The City was awarded a New York State Department of Environmental Conservation (NYSDEC) Water Quality Improvement Project (WQIP) grant to fund 85% of the construction and project administration costs.
 The project provides for other public and private building owners a demonstration of construction and potential system benefits.

-Sustainability questions: Please contact Anne Spaulding in the Office of Energy & Sustainability at 428-7474 or email her.
+If you'd like additional information about environmental sustainability please contact Anne Spaulding in the Office of Energy & Sustainability at 428-7474 or email her.